tamdaominh0218/Breast-cancer-classification-using-Deep-Learning/README.md

 I should instead be having a 1 and 0 directory, with images of IDC(+) and IDC(-) respectively.
 Additionally, it helps to have a /train and /test directory to create a test set generator from a totally separate dataset.
 Let's write a script that creates a truncated dataset, and reformats the directories to the format Keras would love to work with.

+****
-NOTE: We're creating a truncated dataset to test out the models on smaller sets for efficiency's sake.
+Note: We're creating a truncated dataset to test out the models on smaller sets for efficiency's sake.
 You're free to use the entirety of the dataset, but be prepared to wait a long time before you can benchmark them.
 Once the benchmarking is done on smaller datasets, I can load in the entirety of the images.
+****
 ```
 if not os.path.exists('./hist_images_truncated/'):
     os.mkdir('./hist_images_truncated/')